 Aethiopia or Ethiopia?

 The accounts can vary and much of this owes to some lack of clarity among the ancient Greek Scholars and Historians.
 Homer is the first to have used the term Aethiopia in his Iliad and Odyssey.
-Greek historian Herodotus uses the name Aethiopia to describe all of the inhabited lands south of Egypt.
-The name also features in Greek mythology, where it is sometimes associated with a kingdom said to be seated at Joppa, (what would be modern day Tel-Aviv) or it is placed elsewhere in Asia Minor such as Lybia, Lydia, the Zagros Mountains and even India.
+The Greek historian Herodotus uses the name Aethiopia to describe all of the inhabited lands south of Egypt.
+The name also features in Greek mythology, where it is sometimes associated with a kingdom said to be seated at Joppa, (what would be modern-day Tel-Aviv) or it is placed elsewhere in Asia Minor such as Lybia, Lydia, the Zagros Mountains, and even India.

-Modern day Ethopia is located on the horn of Africa and has some tentative ties to the legend of Andromeda.
+Modern-day Ethiopia is located on the horn of Africa and has some tentative ties to the legend of Andromeda.
 The Egyptian priest Manetho, who lived around 300 BCE called Egypt’s Kushite dynasty the “Aethiopian dynasty.”
 And with the translation of the Hebrew Bible or Torah into Greek around 200 BCE, the Hebrew usage of “Kush” and Kushite” became the Greek “Aethiopia” and “Aethiopians.”
 This again changes later to the modern English use of “Ethiopia” and “Ethiopians” with the arrival of the King James Bible.

-Given the way that Countries, Empires, Kingdoms and Nations rise and fall, expand and shrink, it’s very well possible that both Aethiopia and Ethiopia are one and the same and that modern day Tel-Aviv once known as Joppa (Jaffa) may have once been part of Ethiopia.
+Given the way that Countries, Empires, Kingdoms and Nations rise and fall, expand and shrink, it’s very well possible that both Aethiopia and Ethiopia are one and the same and that modern-day Tel-Aviv once known as Joppa (Jaffa) may have once been part of Ethiopia.
 Some sources cite Joppa as having been a city of Phoenicia.
 There is a lot of history that has been lost to the sands of time that can only be guessed at and speculated upon.

-The Andromeda constellation is found on the northern hemisphere where it can most likely be seen during autumn evenings, along with several other constellations named after characters in the myth of Perseus.
-Because of its northern location, Andromeda is only visible north of the 40° south latitude line and for observers farther south it lies below the horizon.
-It is one of the largest constellations found in the night sky.
+The Cepheus constellation is found on the northern hemisphere where it can most likely be seen during autumn evenings, along with several other constellations named after characters in the myth of Perseus.
+Because of its northern location, Cepheus is only visible north of the 40° south latitude line and for observers farther south it lies below the horizon.
+It is 27th largest constellation found in the night sky.
 Bordering constellations to Cepheus are: Cygnus, Lacerta, Cassiopeia, Camelopardalis, Draco and Ursa Minor.

 All of these constellations have some connection to the overall legend and myth of the Grecian hero Perseus.